-Mounties may have broken law during N.B. anti-fracking protests, says watchdog | CBC News
+RCMP watchdog raises concerns over how Mounties surveil protesters | CBC News

 "This practice was inconsistent with the Charter rights of the vehicle occupants."

-The information gathered included the driver's name, date of birth, address, driver's licence number, height, weight, glasses, facial hair, race, hair colour, other distinguishing features and vehicle information.
-There was a section to describe where the person had been "observed" and another section to list whether or not a criminal record check and a police database check had been conducted on the driver.
+The information gathered by RCMP officers included drivers' names, dates of birth, addresses and licence numbers, and other distinguishing features such as height, weight, facial hair, race and hair colour.
+One section of the intake form used by RCMP officers to collect the information leaves room to describe where the driver had been "observed" and whether a criminal record or police database check had been conducted on the driver.

 "In conducting 'stop checks,' RCMP members randomly stopped vehicles for a purpose other than those set out in provincial highway traffic legislation," said the report.